Toplogic-Inc/log-surgeon-rust/README.md

 Video Demo Link: [Video Demo][video-demo]

+---

 ## Team Members
 - Student 1: Siwei (Louis) He, 1004220960, siwei.he@mail.utoronto.ca
-- Student 2: Zhihao Lin, 1005071299, <TO-DO: Zhihao's email>
+- Student 2: Zhihao Lin, 1005071299, zh.lin@mail.utoronto.ca

+---

 ## Introduction

 `log-surgeon` is a library for high-performance parsing of unstructured text logs implemented using Rust.

+---

 ## Motivation
 Today's large technology companies generate logs the magnitude of petabytes per day as a critical source for runtime failure diagnostics and data analytics.
 In a real-world production environment, logs can be split into two categories: unstructured logs and structured logs, where unstructured logs usually consist of a timestamp and a raw text message (i.e.,[Hadoop logs][hadoop-logs]), and structured logs are normally JSON records (i.e., [mongoDB logs][mongodb-logs]).
 [CLP][github-clp], is a distributed system designed to compress, search, and analyze large-scale log data.
 It provides solutions for both unstructured and structured logs, as discussed in its